Eli8131/Senior_Thesis/README.md

 # symposium_2024
-This repository contains examples of the code used to filter datasets by tidal band, calculate oceanic kinetic energy, and create the figures for my thesis.
+This repository contains examples of the code used to filter datasets by tidal band and estimate oceanic kinetic energy.
+The resulting figures are also here.